PaystackHQ/paystack-android/README.md

 ## Contact

-For more enquiries and technical questions regarding the Android PaystackSdk, please send an email to support@paystack.co
+For more enquiries and technical questions regarding the Android PaystackSdk, please send an email to support@paystack.com